Nemin32/Nemin32.github.io/_drafts/fanfic.md

 my words do not even begin to fix the damage I have caused, but I really, truly want to apologize.
 Please allow me to explain my side of the story."
 He hung his head waiting for an answer.

-Peg was not sure what to say, the Mudokon in front of him did not seem like the wise Shaman he claimed himself to be.
-However, he also did not seem like the feared murderer he apparently was.
-No, what he currently saw a broken being in front of him, who is presenting his most vulnerable side of himself.
+Peg was not sure what to say.
+The Mudokon in front of him did not seem like the wise Shaman he claimed himself to be; however, he also did not seem like the feared murderer he apparently was.
+No, what he currently saw was a broken being in front of him, who was presenting his most vulnerable side of himself.

 "I...
-I am not sure if I can forgive you."
-He said drily.
+I am not sure if I can forgive you," he said drily.
 "Not after all that has happened.
 But I will listen to your story, perhaps it will give us both some closure."

 Abe traced the scar on his left hand before starting.